decentraland/old-documentation/_posts/blockchain-integration/2022-01-25-transactions-in-polygon.md

 ## Were can I get MATIC to pay for transaction fees?

-One way to obtain MATIC is buying it through https://account.decentraland.org/.
+One way to obtain MATIC is buying it through [the Account dapp](https://account.decentraland.org/).

 Simply click on the BUY button in the Polygon MANA section, and exchange the crypto you want to purchase from MANA to MATIC.